xapian/xapian/xapian-core/docs/replication.rst

 would produce a database "foo2" containing a replica of the database "/var/search/dbs/foo".

-Both the server and client can be run in "one-shot" mode, by passing "-o".
+Both the server and client can be run in "one-shot" mode, by passing `-o`.
 This may be particularly useful for the client, to allow a shell script to be used to cycle through a set of databases, updating each in turn (and then probably sleeping for a period).